 South Scott Hall

-The second largest residence hall on campus, South Scott houses first year students on floors 3-10 and is a part of the LIFE program (Learning in a First-Year Environment).
+The second largest residence hall on campus, South Scott houses first year students on floors 3-10.
 The hall’s floors offer scattered, co-ed, and all women’s living options.
-The 2nd floor houses the honors program.
+The 2nd floor houses the Honors program.

 Residents of South and North Scott share a large main lounge.
 The main lounge includes a kitchen, television, baby grand piano, ping-pong, foosball, and pool tables.
 The main desk provides many items including games, kitchen equipment, and a change machine

 Scott Hall also has its own dining facility, Scotty’s, offering a convenience store, fresh subs and Titan Taco.
 Other hall facilities include a study lounge on every floor, laundry room, and a computer lab.
 Scott Hall beds may be lofted with the use of College Products lofts.
 For pricing and more information, please see their website.

 Located on the corner of Algoma Boulevard and Wisconsin Avenue

 Scott Hall is next to Blackhawk Commons and within a short walking distance of many off-campus dining options.

 625 Algoma Blvd

 Each wing in South Scott Hall has a Community Advisor (CA).
 The role of the CA is to help you in your on-campus living experience.
 They have been trained extensively in the areas of peer helping, university resources, planning programs and activities for you that will be fun, educational and also engage you in the hall, campus, and Oshkosh community.

 South Scott also has a student Health Advocate (HA) in the building that can provide general medical information and supplies such as band aids, aspirin, and health brochures.